buntine/p-prime-prime/CONTENT.md

 3. Any valid program can be iterated over.
 So, if `q` is a program in p″, then so is `(q)`.
 This will make sense when we get to the semantics.
 4. That's it!

-Böhm then goes on to explain the language semantics:
+Böhm then goes on to explain the language semantics, which I've summarized and simplified here:

 - The machine has a finite alphabet of length `N`, where `N > 1`. `0` is considered a special character.
 So each memory cell can contain any value from `0` to `N`.
 - Execution starts at the leftmost symbol and proceeds to the right until there is nothing left to compute.